HeBing/GitHub_commands/README.md

 f.
 Then add all the changes by
 ```
 git add -A
+git add <selected files>
 ```
 g.
 Then commit by
 ```
 git commit -m "added content to README"
 ```
 f.
-Note up till now all the changes have not been sinked onto GitHub.com.
-So sink them by
+Note up till now all the changes have not been sync onto GitHub.com.
+So sync them by
 ```
 git push
 ```